Looking for the top things to do in Wolverhampton UK?

-Sports fans can visit the Molineux Stadium, home of the iconic Wolverhampton Wanderers Football Club, or Wolverhampton Racecourse.
+Sports fans will jump at the chance to catch a match at the iconic Molineux Stadium, home turf of the Wolverhampton Wanderers FC, or try their luck at Wolverhampton Racecourse.

 Wolverhampton Attractions Map